College of A&S - Summer In Germany

 - A passport valid through six months beyond the program end date, or a copy of a receipt showing that a passport application has been submitted (U.S. passport application)

 AcademicsThis program entails both direct OU credit for the course listed below, as well as approved transfer credit for the language courses in Leipzig.
-More details about this and the program design are in the 2016 Summer in Germany Information Sheet that will be linked here before Thanksgiving break.
 All participants will be enrolled in the OU course listed below.

 - MLLL 3823 German Thought and Culture